-3) Consider Reducing Benefits for Current Employees
+3) Reduce Benefits for Current Employees

 The State of Illinois and local governments will continue to have difficulty funding the pension promises they have made to their employees unless they move to reduce non-vested pension benefits for current employees in future pension reform legislation.
-The recommendations made by the Civic Committee of the Commercial Club on this topic should be seriously considered before pension funds run out of money to pay promised benefits.3
+The recommendations made by the Civic Committee of the Commercial Club on this topic should be seriously considered before pension funds run out of money to pay promised benefits.2 We encourage the General Assembly to continue working on Senate Bill 512 or similar legislation.